-International travel scams are on the rise and target all types of travelers – whether it be the experienced business traveler or the family on vacation.
+Scams while traveling internationally are on the rise and they target all types of travelers from the experienced business traveler to the family on vacation.
 A recent post by USA Today highlights what countries are exposed to greater risk and how travel insurance may help.

 South America and China

 Hotel teashops hand a bill of over 80 dollars to a customer with a room charge attached.
 Beware of taxi drivers that do not run the meter and charge limousine fares.
 Negotiate the fare before you get into the car and do not put your luggage in the trunk until this is discussed.

 Regardless of where you are going, whenever you get into a taxi, always act like you know exactly where your final destination is located.
 Otherwise, taxi drivers may take advantage of you because you are a tourist and are unfamiliar with the area.

 Spraying a substance on a traveler and then offering their assistance to clean it off allows the person to steal from the traveler by pickpocket measures.

 Deaf people scamming for charity is common and if they get close, some have been known to pickpocket travelers.
 It is best not to stop walking if they approach or make direct eye contact.